Open by Design · Community-driven

 Expectations

-Act vendor-neutral, prioritize community interests, document decisions, communicate respectfully (Code of Conduct), and report security topics responsibly.
+Act vendor-neutral, prioritize community interests, document decisions, communicate respectfully (Code of Conduct), and report security topics responsibly through the defined channels.

 Templates